How to: Choose Snow Tires

 Don’t think of chains as a substitute for winter tires but as an option you need to have ready when you’re driving on snow.

-Depending on the conditions and your state’s rules, traction controls in snowy areas will range from requiring only the minimum—like M+S tires on the drive axle—up to chains on all tires, including all-wheel and four-wheel drive vehicles.
-Here are California’s controls, for example.
+Depending on the conditions and your state’s rules, traction controls in snowy areas will range from requiring only the minimum — like M+S tires on the drive axle — up to chains on all tires, including all-wheel and four-wheel drive vehicles.
+Here are California’s chain controls, for example.

 The tire dealer will consider your driving habits, where you’re traveling and typical winter conditions in your area when recommending what you need.